 With both sides scoring nine tries, the star of the night was 19-year-old Wandile Mjekevu, playing his second match at this level, who scored a hat-trick.

-For at least two of the tries he had to do the hard work—and full marks go to Lions coach Dick Muir and his staff for recognising the potential of the youngster who turned 19 only six weeks ago.
+For at least two of the tries he had to do the hard work — and full marks go to Lions coach Dick Muir and his staff for recognising the potential of the youngster who turned 19 only six weeks ago.

-Richard Kahui scored a hat-trick in a match where tackling—at times—was non-existent.
+Richard Kahui scored a hat-trick in a match where tackling — at times — was non-existent.

 The Chiefs, off the very first stanza of play, created an overlap, first on the left and then on the right.

 They were stopped in the process of going over the line, but from the ensuing ruck penalty the Chiefs again changed direction before centre Callum Bruce went over with less than two minutes on the clock.
+With Stephen Donald converting from near the touchline, the Lions had a nightmare start to the game (7-0).

 Less than six minutes later Earl Rose made it 7-3 with a penalty after the Lions applied some pressure, but soon after a stray Lions elbow saw Donald restore the seven-point lead (10-3).